California State Polytechnic University, Pomona

 Office Depot • Oct 2023 — Feb 2025

-Selected labs and builds showcasing digital logic design skills.
+Selected labs and builds showcasing digital logic design and software engineering skills.

 Designed a 4×16 decoder using two 3-to-8 decoders and minimal logic.
 Generated minterms 1/5/9 and drove a seven-segment display; blanked the display and lit an “OTHER” LED for all other inputs.